Gilles Villeneuve: Death

 Several drivers stopped and rushed to the scene.
 John Watson and Derek Warwick pulled Villeneuve, his face blue, from the catch fence.
-The first doctor arrived within 35 seconds to find that Villeneuve was not breathing, although his pulse continued; he was intubated and ventilated before being transferred to the circuit medical centre and then by helicopter to University St Raphael Hospital in Leuven where a fatal fracture of the neck was diagnosed.
+The first doctor arrived within 35 seconds to find that Villeneuve was not breathing, although with a pulse; he was intubated and ventilated before being transferred to the circuit medical centre and subsequently by helicopter to University St Raphael Hospital in Leuven where a fatal fracture of the neck was diagnosed.
 Villeneuve was kept alive on life support while his wife travelled to the hospital and the doctors consulted specialists worldwide.
 He died at 21:12 CEST (UTC+2).
-An inquiry into the accident was led by Derek Ongaro, the Fédération Internationale du Sport Automobile (FISA) safety inspector.
-It concluded that an error from Villeneuve caused him to strike Mass' car and exonerated the latter of any responsibility for the accident.
+An inquiry into the accident was led by Derek Ongaro, the safety inspector for Fédération Internationale du Sport Automobile (FISA), which concluded that an error from Villeneuve caused him to strike Mass' car and exonerated the latter of any responsibility for the accident.